Skip to main content

 - ping -c 4 {{ ipv4 }}

-The ipv4 input is requested during hook execution.
-It interpolates before executing the command.
+The ipv4 input is requested during the Hook execution.
+The system interpolates the value before executing the command.

-The processed inputs are also added to the object body.
+The processed inputs are also added to the main object body.
+See how to access them:

 metadata.inputs.varname